starius/ScPrime/modules/renter/README.md

 The siatest/renter suite has two packages which are useful for testing fuse.
 The first is [fuse\_test.go](../../siatest/renter/fuse_test.go), and the second is [fusemock\_test.go](../../siatest/renter/fusemock_test.go).
-The first file leverages a testgroup with a renter, a miner, and several hosts to mimic the Sia network, and then mounts a fuse folder which uses the full fuse implementation.
+The first file leverages a testgroup with a renter, a miner, and several hosts to mimic the ScPrime network, and then mounts a fuse folder which uses the full fuse implementation.
 The second file contains a hand-rolled implementation of a fake filesystem which implements the fuse interfaces.
 Both have a commented out sleep at the end of